What Is Chiari Malformation?

 - Syringomyelia – a cyst or cavity that appears within the spinal column.

-- Spina bifida – when your spinal cord or cord covering aren’t fully developed, leaving a portion exposed and leaving you susceptible to paralysis.
-A common form of spina bifida in people with Chiari malformation type II is myelomeningocele.
+- Spina bifida – when your spinal cord or cord covering isn’t fully developed, leaving a portion exposed and leaving you susceptible to paralysis.
+A common form of spina bifida in people with Chiari malformation type II is myelomeningocele; and

 - Hydrocephalus – when you accumulate excess fluid in your brain.
 You may need a flexible tube, or shunt, placed in the problem area to drain and divert the cerebrospinal fluid to another part of your body.